 Langkawi Cable car is also known as the Sky Cab claims to be the steepest cable car ride in the world; that takes visitors at a height of 708 meters up in the sky, above the sea level.
-The cable car carries passengers to Mount Mat Cincang - Langkawi's second highest peak and thus is considered as one of the must-visit places to see in Langkawi.
+The cable car carries passengers to Mount Mat Cincang - Langkawi's second highest peak and thus is considered as one of the must-visit Langkawi attractions.

 On a visit here, tourists are advised to carry a jacket as the elevation in height invites chilled winds.
 The views from the top of this peak make getting onto this ride absolutely worth it and memorable.

 Timings: 9:30 am to 7 pm on all days

 Also Checkout and Book: Best Snorkeling Tours in Malaysia